 Using a Template for a Client

-When you go to a client's Overview page, the Guides you see are based on the templates that are visible for that client.
+When you open a client and go to Guides in the sidebar, the Guides you see are based on the templates that are visible for that client.
 If you've set your New Client Defaults, those templates are already active.

 To toggle which templates are visible for a specific client:

-• Go back to the Guide Templates tab in the Overview Editor
+Go back to the Guides tab on Templates.

-You can also manage visibility from within a client's Overview page directly.
+You can also manage visibility from within a client's Guides section directly.

 How Template Changes Work